core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ~~~~
 {: #fig-external-server title="topic-data hosted externally" artwork-align="center"}

+   See comments above.
+I'm not sure whether the client should have any say on where the topic-data resource is hosted.

+   It'd already be difficult to have some sort of coordination between the broker and the separate server hosting the topic-data resource, let alone involving the client as yet another actor in the process.

+JJ: Also note that the broker has no way to know anything about a topic-data hosted elsewhere.
+-->

+Interactions with the topic-data resource are covered in this section.

 ### Publish {#publish}

-A topic-configuration with a topic-data resource must have been created in order to publish data to it (See {{topic-create}}) and be in the half-created state in order to the publish operation to work (see {{topic-lifecycle}}).
+A topic-configuration with a topic-data resource must have been created in order to publish data to it (See {{topic-create}}) and be in the half-created or fully-created state in order to the publish operation to work (see {{topic-lifecycle}}).

 A client can publish data to a topic by submitting the data in a PUT request to the topic-data URI as indicated in its topic resource property.
 Please note that the topic-data URI is not the same as the topic-configuration URI used for configuring the topic (see {{topic-resource-representation}}).